yurunyang1998/5821M_CW/A1/source/readme.txt

     for the question.b, there are two loop paired , so the complexity is O(n^2)

-    for the question.c and d, the complexity of "judgeSharedEdge" is O(n), and the complexity of "judgePinchPoints" are O(n^2), the complexity of "judgeSinglePoint" is O(n^2).Because "judgePinchPoints()" invoke "judgeSinglePoint", so the complexity of the "manifoldClassify.cpp" is O(n^4).
+    for the question.c and d, the complexity of "judgeSharedEdge" is O(n), and the complexity of "judgePinchPoints" are O(n), the complexity of "judgeSinglePoint" is O(n^2).Because "judgePinchPoints()" invoke "judgeSinglePoint", so the complexity of the "manifoldClassify.cpp" is O(n^3).